HEAT WAVES

 The annual time series of the average number of heatwave days (WSDI – Warm Spell Duration Index), expressed as deviations from the 1991-2020 reference period average, shows an increase in heatwaves over the past twenty years (Figure 1).
 Since the main international climate strategies and policy programs aim to counteract ongoing warming of the climate system, the observed unfavorable trend and the assignment of the related indicator icon can be interpreted as moving away from this objective.

-With an increase of approximately 29 days compared to the average value calculated over the reference 1991–2020 climatological period, 2023 ranks third highest in the entire historical series (Figure 1).
+With an increase of approximately 29.3 days compared to the average value calculated over the reference 1991–2020 climatological period, 2024 ranks fourth highest in the entire historical series (Figure 1).

 Data